-Hive Canon · Commodity Tier · Born Here
+Hive Proof Architecture · Commodity Tier · Born Here

-A Standard Proving Unit is the contractual unit for one cryptographic proof of stated type, circuit size, and latency.
-Proving networks list raw hardware capacity.
-Routing agents acquire SPUs on the fly to anonymize payloads.
-Each fill mints a Tre’gent receipt — Ed25519, offline-verifiable, SHOD-gated.
+A Standard Proving Unit is one cryptographic proof, built to a stated type, circuit size, and speed.
+Proving networks list their raw hardware capacity for sale.
+Routing agents buy SPUs on the fly to keep payloads private.
+Every time one sells, it creates a Tre’gent receipt.
+That receipt uses Ed25519 signing, you can check it offline, and SHOD has to clear it first.

 Commodity Tier · Hive Primitive 2 sub-symbols listed URN reserved · v0.3.3